google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

 is a human-readable file with the message text.

-Using protos for fuzzing stateful APIs might be a bit slower and a bit more complicated than fuzzing action sequences encoded as a sequence of bytes (as described [above](#example-grpc-api-fuzzer)).
+Using protos for fuzzing stateful APIs might be a bit slower and a bit more complicated than fuzzing action traces encoded as a sequence of bytes (as described [above](#example-grpc-api-fuzzer)).
 But this approach is more flexible and maintanable since the protobuf type is easier to extend and to understand than a custom byte encoding.